About

 Our multidisciplinary approach—encompassing architecture, planning, and interior design—ensures that clients benefit from a fully integrated and cohesive design process.
 By uniting these three disciplines, we deliver results that are not only aesthetically compelling but also deeply functional, contextually appropriate, and sustainable.
 The diversity of our practice translates directly into richer, more effective solutions for our clients, who benefit from the breadth and depth of our experience.

-Washington D.C.
-Design Workshop.
+Washington, D.C.
+Design Workshop

 Our Washington, D.C. workshop is the cornerstone of Winstanley Architects & Planners, where our practice first began and our collaborative, cross-disciplinary design process was refined.
 Located in the historic Old Town neighborhood, this studio exemplifies our commitment to creating projects that respect and reflect the rich cultural and historical context of their surroundings.